microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 	}
 }
 ```

+> ### Conclusion
+> It was decided that the approach to follow was the one presented in the Option 1: Providing the "label" property in all Input elements. isRequired hints will also only be rendered in label elements.

 ## Placeholders
 Our primary input scenario card uses placeholders to label the inputs.
 With either of the approached above, how do we support scenarios where the desired behavior is for the inputs to be labeled by their placeholder text?